James Reese Europe is not a household name today, but in the early 1900s, he was one of New York’s most prominent African American bandleaders.

 Europe requested and received permission to expand the size of the band from 28 to 44 musicians.
 Also, in addition to forming a successful military band, he wanted to gain support for the National Negro Orchestra, which he planned to lead after the war.

 Also, the Jones -Shafroth Act – also known as the Jones Act of Puerto Rico, granted U.S. citizenship to anyone born on the island on or before April 25, 1898.
-Europe concluded that in Puerto Rico he could obtain recruits and musicians who were eligible for the draft.
+As a result, Europe concluded in Puerto Rico he could obtain recruits and musicians who were eligible for the draft.

 Sixto Nieves Benitez – Tuba